CodementorIO/puppeteer-jest-starter/README.md

 ### Make it easy to decouple test case with UI detail

 In e2e testing, it's easy to scatter css selectors all around the code base.
 This makes maintainance when UI changes a nightmare.
-Here we use UI `driver` layer to mitigate this issue and make the error message more readable at the same time:
+Here we use [`window driver`](https://martinfowler.com/bliki/PageObject.html) layer to mitigate this issue and make the error message more readable at the same time:

 **before**